turingschool/curriculum/source/projects/idea_box.markdown

 ##### `uninitialized constant IdeaBoxApp::Idea`

 Derp.
-We need to tell Sinatra to load our new idea file, it doesn't automatically load any files.
+We need to tell Sinatra to load our new idea file, it doesn't automatically load just any files.
+Only the files that we tell it we care about.

 At the top of your `app.rb`:

 ```ruby
 require './idea'